Churchill Downs (song): Critical reception

 A.D.
 Amorosi of Variety praised Drake's feature on the song, writing: "Drake's lyrics about life in the limelight are some of the best he's come up with since 2020; the next Drake record is something to really look forward to, if this is where he's going."
 Mosi Reeves of Rolling Stone wrote that Drake "doesn't disappoint here" and performs "another great verse from a rapper famed for his poetically aggrieved self-absorption", while also writing, "Meanwhile, Harlow can only offer bland braggadocio."
 In contrast, Matthew Strauss of Pitchfork described the song as "more or less a copy of an up-late Drake confessional".
 Additionally, Strauss wrote, "A big mistake, however, was actually getting Drake on the song, as the veteran artist sounds like he has something worth saying.
 Meanwhile Harlow, despite the growing fame and unending fascination, is still finding his footing."

 Music video

+Harlow and Drake used their appearance at the 2022 Kentucky Derby to shoot a music video for "Churchill Downs" at its namesake venue.
 The official music video was filmed at the 2022 Kentucky Derby and released on June 1, 2022.
 Directed by Ace Pro, the clip sees Jack Harlow and Drake rapping at the event, holding bets in their hands, and watching the race, while blending slow motion footage of the horses racing.
 Earlier in the video, Harlow appears in a baseball bat factory, as a reference to the Louisville Slugger.
-The video also features cameos from Baka Not Nice, Boi1-da, Bryson Tiller, DJ Drama, Druski, Hit-Boy, Taylor Rooks, and Harlow's mother Maggie, who dances as Drake raps to her.
+The video moves from Louisville Slugger baseball imagery to Churchill Downs and Kentucky Derby scenes, placing baseball craftsmanship and horse-racing spectacle in the same Louisville visual sequence.
+The video also features cameos from Baka Not Nice, Boi-1da, Bryson Tiller, DJ Drama, Druski, Hit-Boy, Taylor Rooks, and Harlow's mother Maggie, who dances as Drake raps to her.